-The object of the game Senet is to move your pieces off the board by moving them in a zigzag pattern to the 30th square.
+The objective of Senet is to move your pieces off of the board by moving them in a zigzag pattern to the 30th square.
 Egyptians used four flat sticks, often made out of reeds, that were dark on one side and light on the other.
-Depending on how the sticks landed, you could "roll" a 1, 2, 3, 4, or 6.
-If you roll a 1, 4, or 6, you get another turn.
-Your goal is to move all your pieces off the board.
+Depending on the way in which these sticks landed, you could "roll" a 1, 2, 3, 4, or 6.
+If you rolled a 1, 4, or 6, you'd get another turn.
+The ultimate goal, of course, is to move all of your pieces off of the board.

 - You can't land on your own pieces.

-- You can land on an opponent's pieces and switch it with your previous position if he isn't on a safe square, if he doesn't have more than 2 pieces in the same row, or if his pieces are "paired" or next to each other.
+- You can land on an opponent's piece and switch it with your previous position if they aren't on a safe square, don't have more than 2 pieces in the same row, or is they're next to each other.

-- Aside from the multiple blank squares, there're unsafe squares in which you can't swap out pieces, and there are danger squares which place you back on a previous row.
+- Aside from the multiple blank squares, there're unsafe squares in which you can't swap out pieces, and there're danger squares which place you back on a previous row.

 Mehen was a popular game for the lower classes because the game's board wasn't crafted out of a pre-made material and could be drawn or carved into any surface, including a dirt floor.
 Granted, wealthier Egyptians exhibited their social status by owning game tables made onto pedestals for them and their peers to play games like Mehen, but the game itself wasn't barred by social stratas.

 How to Play

 A snake is coiled around the board and players start at the tail.
 The body of the snake is split into squares; a typical snake had about 60 squares to push through.
 The object is to be the first to move your piece from the tail to the snake's head.
-Up to six players used lions and lionesses and ball pieces to maneuver around the board.
+Up to six players could use lions, lionesses, and ball pieces to maneuver around the board.

-Gameplay is on a 5 x 5 checkered board, with two Os and two Xs placed along the central squares of each of the board's edges.
-To start, players place two pieces on the board, one player on the X's and other on the O's (see picture).
+Gameplay occurs on a 5 x 5 checkered board, with two Os and two Xs placed along the central squares of each of the board's edges.
+To start, players place two pieces on the board, one player on the X's and other on the O's (as pictured).
 Then, each player alternatively places the rest of their 10 pieces on the board while leaving the center square empty.

 How to Play

-You capture a piece when you move your piece and 'sandwich' an opponent's game piece in between your own pieces.
+To capture a piece in Seega, you have to 'sandwich' an opponent's game piece in between your own pieces.
 Pieces can only be moved into empty, non-diagonal, and adjacent squares.
-You can move pieces into a space that is sandwiched by your opponent.
-This makes your piece safe.
-If a player can't make a move at all, then that player can remove one of the opponent's pieces to make room for a move.
+You can also move pieces into a space that is sandwiched by your opponent, and doing so makes your piece safe.
+However, if a player can't make a move at all, then that player can remove one of the opponent's pieces to make room for a move.
 One last rule is that if, after making a move and capturing a piece, that same piece can move again and capture another piece, then that player can continue to move that piece.
 It is possible to have two, three, and four moves completed in succession to one another.

-Aseb is a really simple game that's played on a 20 square board where there are 3 rows of 4 squares and then the middle row protrudes out 8 more squares.
-Players start on the shorter rows and attempt to move their pieces off the board, by moving down the long row until they reach the last square.
+Aseb is a really simple game that's played on a 20 square board where there're 3 rows of 4 squares and then the middle row protrudes out 8 more squares.
+Players start on the shorter rows and attempt to move their pieces off of the board by moving down the long row until they reach the last square.
 Four of the squares on the board also include images that symbolize extra turns.

-To start, a player must throw a 4 or a 6 to move their pieces from their reserves, then throw again to move it.
+To start, a player must throw either a 4 or a 6 to move their pieces from their reserves, then they can throw again to move it.
 If a player lands on a square with an opponent's piece, the opponent's piece is moved back into the reserves.
 This ancient Egyptian board game is sometimes mistaken for the Royal Game of Ur and Tjau, the Game of Thieves, thanks to its similar construction.

-Considered the oldest board game in the world with ruins going back to 1400 BC Egypt, Mancala can be played on a board of wood or ivory or it could be played by digging holes in the ground.
+Considered to be the oldest board game in the world with archaeological evidence of it extending back thousands of years, Mancala can be played on a board of wood or ivory or it could be played by digging holes in the ground.
 On the board, you'll find two rows of 6 pits or holes.
 You'll also need marbles or stones to place in these different holes.
 Located at either end of the board is two larger holes (the mancala) which each player is meant to use to store their stones.

 To begin, the players should place 4 stones or marbles into each of the 12 pits.
 Each player only moves stones from the six pits closest to them.
-The game ends when one side of the board or six pits are clear.
-While there are several rule sets and ways to play, here are a few common rules:
+This continues until one side of the board, or six pits, are cleared.
+While several different versions of Mancala have popped up over the years, these are a few of the most common rules:

-- If you run into your mancala, you put a stone in it, but you'll skip the opponents.
+- If you run into your mancala, you put a stone in it, but you'll skip the opponents' mancala space.

-- If your last piece is dropped into your mancala you get another go.
+- If your last piece is dropped into your mancala, you get another turn.

 - When your last piece is in an empty pit, you can claim it and any pieces in the pit opposite it.